 5. Mechanisms of generating endogenous ligands for RNA sensors

 Emerging evidence suggests that certain forms of endogenous nucleic acids are generated during regular physiological activities or in response to various cellular disturbances.
 These endogenous RNAs activate the same receptors that have evolved to detect viral RNAs, serving as ‘danger’ signals to alert disruptions in cellular homeostasis (Jonathan Maelfait et al., 2020).
-In the following paragraphs, brief description of several mechanisms is outlined.
-Figure-2 describes various mechanisms of generating endogenous ligands.
+In the following paragraphs, a brief description of several mechanisms is outlined.
+Figure 2 describes various mechanisms of generating endogenous ligands.

 a.
 Transcription of retrotransposons and production of non-coding RNAs

 Retrotransposons and repeated non-coding RNAs are a source of a sizable fraction of the RNA molecules that build up in the cytoplasm and attach to different RNA sensors during stress.
 About 40% of human genomes are made up of retrotransposons, which include both full-length and shortened internal retrotransposable elements Long interspersed nuclear elements (LINEs), long terminal repeats (LTRs), endogenous retroviral elements (ERVs), and short interspersed nuclear elements (SINEs, like the Alu1 repeat) (Katarzyna Matylla-Kulinska, et al., 2014).
 These elements spread throughout the host genome via a "copy and paste" mechanism (Roberto Ferrari, et al., 2021).
 Foldback hairpin dsRNA or sense-antisense hybrid dsRNA can be produced by translating these REs in both orientations or as an inverted repeat (Y Grace Chen and Sun Hur. et al., 2021).
 Active genes for reverse transcription and genome integration are found in endogenous REs (Kassiotis and Stoye, 2016).
 Internal promoters in the 5 and 3 UTRs, which are linked to the activation of RIG-I-dependent IFN signaling, are the source of their transcription by Pol II (Magdalena Wolczyk, et al., 2025).
 RIG-I-activating exosomes have been reported to have an abundance of LTR retroelements, or LTR sequences (Juliane Daßler-Plenker,et al., 2016).
-Lastly, SINEs-Alu elements are well-known REs that activate different RNA sensors when exposed to genotoxic stressors (Peter A Larsen, et al., 2018).
-Notably, the editing enzyme adenosine deaminase acting on RNA 1 (ADAR1) which post-transcriptionally modifies Alu:Alu hybrids, converting adenosine (A) to inosine (I) and causing structural changes in the dsRNA due to mismatches thus evading the MDA5 sensor (Jan Rehwinkel and Parinaz Mehdipour.et al., 2025).
+Lastly, SINEs-Alu elements are well-known REs that activate different RNA sensors when exposed to genotoxic stressors (Peter A Larsen et al., 2018).
+Notably, the editing enzyme adenosine deaminase acting on RNA 1 (ADAR1), which post-transcriptionally modifies Alu:Alu hybrids, converting adenosine (A) to inosine (I) and causing structural changes in the dsRNA due to mismatches, thus evading the MDA5 sensor (Jan Rehwinkel and Parinaz Mehdipour.et al., 2025).
 Other types of small non-coding RNAs include small nuclear RNAs (snRNAs) and small nucleolar RNAs (snoRNAs).
 RLRs and TLRs can detect SnRNAs, which are a component of the nucleoplasmic spliceosome, as DAMPs (John Karijolich, Yi-Tao Yu et al., 2010).
 The snoRNAs function as PKR ligands and participate in rRNA modification (Li-Ping Shen, et al., 2024).
 Circular RNAs (circRNAs), on the other hand, which are produced by back-splicing pre-mRNAs, exhibit distinct secondary structures and patterns of RNA modification (Xiang Liu, et al., 2022).